SharePoint/sp-dev-docs/docs/spfx/subscribe-to-list-notifications.md

 Starting from SharePoint Framework v1.7.0, you can subscribe to changes to files stored in a SharePoint Document Library.
 This allows you to respond to changes when they happen, without having to regularly poll the contents of the library.

+> [!NOTE]
+> This feature was introduced as a developer preview feature.
+In order to use features in developer preview, ensure you use the `-plusbeta` version of the library (*see [this issue for reference](https://github.com/SharePoint/sp-dev-docs/issues/4306)*)

 ## Prerequisites

 To use the SharePoint Framework list subscription capability, you first need to install the `@microsoft/sp-list-subscription` npm package.
 You can do it using the following code snippet: